PRANAV-SARAVANAN/YouTube-Clone-App/README.md

 # Flutter Youtube Clone.

 A Mobile Application that mimics the functionality of YouTube.
 It allows users to browse and search for videos, watch them in a built-in player, like and comment on videos, and subscribe to channels.
 The app provides a user-friendly interface and leverages Flutter's widgets and libraries to deliver a smooth video streaming experience.

+# Tools Used

+1. Flutter
+2. VS Code